Debugging Guide for Workspaces

 Note: If you were unable to make any changes that resulted in a different outcome and have exhausted every variable, proceed to Step 6: Go Direct to Source.

-This step is designed to either solve the issue or decide what to do next.
+This step is designed to either resolve the issue or determine the next course of action.
 Here is a flowchart of the process:

 Yc7A79fnCWnFa7-w5m2LJk_4OBapwWOGKoMnq3eYjn3Lk2IhEA40-LgnHUg0yYVpSZ1jbI8bsbfLt-H8zhGKwZ-BXzletpoCSoO2pn9kK0yA2MP2oTiTFNvZ9RjpdG42NYfcU370